Skip to main content

 Therefore, Person with Disability (PWD).

-Manisha Shastri has a Master's in Social Work in Disability Studies and Action, is active and aspiring activist in the fields of Disability, Mental Health and Child Rights, and employed as Advocacy Officer at the Concerned for Working Children in Bangalore.
+Original article was contributed by Manisha Shastri, who has a Master's in Social Work in Disability Studies and Action, and works in the fields of Disability, Mental Health and Child Rights,